-To enable the feature for a given NodeManager, edit the advanced configuration snippet for yarn-site.xml on that NodeManager, and set the value of yarn.nodemanager.recovery.enabled to true.
-For a given NodeManager, you can configure the directory on the local filesystem where state information is stored when work preserving recovery is enabled, by setting the value of yarn.nodemanager.recovery.dir to a local filesystem directory, using the same advanced configuration snippet.
-The default value is $\$\{hadoop.tmp.dir\}/yarn-nm-recovery$ .
+The default value for the recovery directory is \${hadoop.tmp.dir}/yarn-nm-recovery.
 This location usually points to the /tmp directory on the local filesystem.
-Because many operating systems do not preserve the contents of the /tmp directory across a reboot, Cloudera strongly recommends changing the location of yarn.nodemanager.recover.dir to a different directory on the local filesystem.
+Because many operating systems do not preserve the contents of the /tmp directory across a reboot, Cloudera strongly recommends that you change the location of yarn.nodemanager.recover.dir to a different directory on the local filesystem.
 The example below uses /home/cloudera/recovery.